javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 ## Literals and properties

-We can immediately put some data into `{...}` as "key: value" pairs.
-Every pair is called *an object property*:
+We can immediately put some properties into `{...}` as "key: value" pairs:

 ```js
 let user = {     // an object